joeljackson/whereisjoel/src/pages/articles/2019-02-27--What-is-Biohacking.md

 tags:
   - 'Health Optimization'
   - 'Biohacking'
-description: 'Sounds nefarious.
-What is Biohacking and why should you care?'
+description: 'What is Biohacking and why should you care?'
 ---

 TLDR; Biohacking is using data to empower people to take control of their own wellness.